mito-ds/mito/mitosheet/README.md

 jlpm run watch
 ```

 NOTE: On Windows, this seperate terminal _must_ be a Adminstrator terminal.
 To launch an admin terminal, search for Command Prompt, and then right click on the app and click Run as adminstrator.
-Then navigate to the virtual enviornment, start it, and then run `jlpm run watch`.
+Then navigate to the virtual environment, start it, and then run `jlpm run watch`.

 Furthermore, if the final `jlpm run watch` or `npm install` command fails, you may need to run `export NODE_OPTIONS=--openssl-legacy-provider`.